Lowitja O'Donoghue: Recognition and honours

 In the 1976 Australia Day Honours, O'Donoghue became the first Aboriginal woman to be inducted into the new Order of Australia founded by the Labor Commonwealth Government.
 The appointment, as a Member of the Order (AM) was "for service to the Aboriginal community".

 In 1982 she won an Advance Australia Award.

 O'Donoghue was appointed a Commander of the Order of the British Empire (CBE) in the 1983 New Year Honours for service to the Aboriginal community, and was named Australian of the Year in 1984, for her work to improve the welfare of Australian Aboriginal and Torres Strait Islander people.

 In 1995, the Royal College of Nursing, Australia awarded her an honorary fellowship, and in 1998 she was awarded an honorary fellowship from the Royal Australasian College of Physicians.

 In 1998 she was declared an National Living Treasure.

 O'Donoghue was appointed a Companion of the Order of Australia (AC) in the 1999 Australia Day Honours, "for public service through leadership to Indigenous and non-Indigenous Australians in the areas of human rights and social justice, particularly as chairperson of the Aboriginal and Torres Strait Islander Commission".

 O'Donoghue was inducted into the Olympic Order in 2000 and onto the Victorian Honour Roll of Women in 2001.

 In 2005 or 2006, O'Donoghue was invested as a Dame of the Order of St Gregory the Great (DSG) by Pope John Paul II.

+In 2006 artist Robert Hannaford painted a portrait of O'Donoghue for the National Portrait Gallery in Canberra.

 In 2009 she received the NAIDOC Lifetime Achievement Award.

 In May 2017, O'Donoghue was one of three Indigenous Australians, along with Tom Calma and Galarrwuy Yunupingu, honoured by Australia Post in the 2017 Legends Commemorative Stamp "Indigenous leaders" series to mark the 50th anniversary of the 1967 referendum.

 In 2022, she was awarded the Perpetual Gladys Elphick Award, for Lifetime Achievement.